 Note: In this procedure, the installation CD is mounted at /cdrom/SM84.
-Adjust the procedure as required for your specific installation location.
+Modify these commands as needed for your installation.

 2. Type the following command to start installing the RDAC package:

 pkgadd -d /cdrom/SM84/SUN_Sparc/SM8rdac-Sparc-filename.pkg